SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 The authors of ivmmeta.com do neither.
 They just include whatever they want, and tell us to trust their judgement because they've read all the studies carefully.
-Given the amount of fradulent studies on ivermectin, this makes _absolutely no sense whatsoever!_
+Given the amount of fraudulent studies on ivermectin, this makes _absolutely no sense whatsoever!_

 It introduces the potential for investigator bias that contaminates everything.